 Part of the work I attempt to do for church communicators is to not only curate the many, many resources out there but to thoughtfully show how these resources will be useful specifically to church communicators, especially churches with limited resources.
 There are many fine products out there that may more useful to the church with a little modification, editing, emphasizing some features, downplaying others—these are the issues I work on when deciding what to share on the site.

-***ALSO, I think it is very important to review things and not simply give lists of "500 resources for fee whatever it is."
+***ALSO, I think it is very important to review things and not simply give lists of "500 resources for free whatever it is."
 I don't think lists like that are helpful because you spend too much time separating the junk from the good materials.
-I'll go through lists like this for you and review in more detail what I think may be useful.
-If I give a list, my current plan is to link it to a longer video review.
+I'll go through lists like this for you and review in more detail what I think may be useful and give you cautions to watch out for.

-Why I don't do advertising or affiliate marketing
+Why I don't do advertising or affiliate marketing—in excruciating detail on the evils of both systems

 What follows is totally optional reading but I've included it if you are interested.